ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gke-multi-arch/_next-steps.md

 ---
-next_step_guidance: We recommend you to continue learning about deploying applications on Arm.
+next_step_guidance: We recommend you to continue learning about migrating applications to Arm servers.

-recommended_path: "/learning-paths/servers-and-cloud-computing/"
+recommended_path: "/learning-paths/servers-and-cloud-computing/migration"

 further_reading:
     - resource: